YoApp/BarRecommendor/README.md

 ![alt tag](http://cl.ly/image/2D3E2r3S110F/Screen%20Shot%202014-10-05%20at%208.25.33%20AM.png)

-* Yo the name you created (YOBARME in this example) and get a bar recommendation!
+* Yo your location (double tap) to the name you created (YOBARME in this example) and get a bar recommendation!